GenCyber Program Update

-COD is pleased to announce that we will be hosting Teacher Camp, Beginning Student Camp and Advanced Student Camp in Summer 2021.
-Due to the COVID-19 pandemic, all camps will be held in a virtual format.
+COD is pleased to announce that we will be hosting Teacher Camp and Advanced Student Program in Summer 2022.
+All sessions will be held in a traditional, face-to-face format.
 Applications are now open, please use the links in the site navigation to visit the appropriate page to apply.
-Camp participants are chosen using a random lottery system; applications will be accepted through April 15, 2021 and participants will be notified of selection status by April 23, 2021.
+Program participants are chosen using a random lottery system.
+Applications are closed.

 Teacher Camp Application

-There are 36 spots in each session of Teacher Camp, and participants will be selected through a random lottery process.
-Applications for the lottery will be accepted until Thursday, April 15, 2021 at 4:30 pm.
-All applicants will be notified whether they are selected for camp via email by Friday, April 23, 2021.
+There are 36 spots in each session of the Teacher program, and participants will be selected through a random lottery process.
+Applications for the lottery will be accepted until Friday, April 15, 2022 at 4:30 pm.
+All applicants will be notified whether they are selected for camp via email.
 To ensure you receive all relevant emails, please add the domain @cod.edu to your whitelist; particularly if you use Hotmail or Yahoo.
-If you have not received notification by Friday, April 23, please check your spam or junk mail folder.
+If you have not received notification, please check your spam or junk mail folder.
 Please submit only one entry; duplicate entries will be deleted.

 Provide Students with the Tools They Need to be Safe Online

-GenCyber Teacher Camp is designed for teachers who are passionate about promoting cybersecurity and online safety.
-The camps are taught by faculty from the Computer and Information Technology (CIT) Department and the Homeland Security Training Institute (HSTI).
+The GenCyber Teacher program is designed for teachers who are passionate about promoting cybersecurity and online safety.
+The program is taught by faculty from the Computer and Information Technology (CIT) Department and the Homeland Security Training Institute (HSTI).

-Explore GenCyber First Principles and concepts of digital citizenship through hands-on activities and discussions.
-Through the camp, develop curriculum modules covering safe online behavior and cybersecurity concepts to share in your classroom.
+Explore GenCyber Cybersecurity Concepts and concepts of digital citizenship through hands-on activities and discussions.
+Through the program, develop curriculum modules covering safe online behavior and cybersecurity concepts to share in your classroom.

-- All sessions will take place online this year
+- All sessions will take place in-person this year

 - Grant-funded camps are presented at no cost to teachers